In school review

 - continuing to work with parents

 - referring to any of the agencies present

 - requesting that further information be gathered by the school staff

 - meeting with carers and other professionals

 - agreeing an application for a statutory assessment.

-A pupil should usually have been discussed at two ISRs before the school can ask the local authority for a pupil to have a statutory assessment.
+A pupil should usually have been discussed at two in school reviews before the school can ask the local authority for a pupil to have a statutory assessment.

 The meeting can also consider the needs of the whole school with respect to staff training or any issues that may have arisen.